vue-interface/vue-interface/packages/btn-activity/docs/index.md

 # Button Activity

 The `btn-activity` component provides an interactive button with built-in activity indicators for async operations.
-It extends the standard [button](/packages/btn/docs/btn) and [activity-indicator](/packages/activity-indicator/docs/activity-indicator) components to create these buttons.
+It extends the standard [button](/packages/btn/) aCombine [activity indicators](/packages/activity-indicator/) with `textarea-field` to show a loading icon.s.

 ### Installation